leolara/notes/chiquito tutorial/what_is_zkp.md

 There are three main areas of application:
  + Privacy: because not all data has to be reveal we can proof computations and facts while preserving privacy or secrecy of some part of the data.
  + Scalability and verified computation: usually to check that a computation has been executed correctly you would need to execute it and check the results are the same.
 With ZKP you can validate the mathematical proof of the computation, and in some systems this could require less time and space resources than executing the computation itself.
- + Interoperability and trustlessness: because ZKPs are based on mathematical proofs, an organisation or individual can trust a ZKP proof without trusting others.
+ + Interoperability and trustlessness: because ZKPs are based on mathematical proofs, an organisation or individual can trust a ZKP proof without trusting other participants.

 ## What are ZKP proving systems?